DelineaXPM/delinea-platform/Scripts/SecretServer/Lumapps/RemotePasswordChanger/readme.md

   - User Name -> Emailaddress
  - Configure Launcher
  - Add ***Website Launcher***
-   - Do not Restrict Userinput
+   - Do not Restrict User input
    - Launcher FIelds
      - Password -> Password
      - URL -> URL
      - Username -> Emailaddress

 # Create Secret
 Create a new secret and enter the appropriate values for your account.
-URL should be the lbase ogin page of your instance.
+URL should be the base login page of your instance.
-Once you have entered the basic information, navigate to the ***Remote Password Changing*** tab and add the SaaS Client Credential teempalte secret as ***Assocaited Secret number 1****
+Once you have entered the basic information, navigate to the ***Remote Password Changing*** tab and add the SaaS Client Credential template secret as ***Associated Secret number 1****